The Fremont Public Library exists to:

 To that end, the board of trustees, administration and staff of the Fremont Public Library present this plan to follow a strategic direction toward positive growth and change.

 The Board of Trustees and the staff of the Fremont Public Library welcome you to your public library.
 Our goal is to make sure each visit to the library is as enjoyable and productive as possible.
 We welcome all suggestions and input that will help us reach this goal.
-The Fremont Public Library District encompasses parts of Mundelein, Grayslake, Hawthorn Woods, Libertyville, Round Lake, Round Lake Park, and Wauconda.
+The Fremont Public Library District encompasses parts of Mundelein, Grayslake, Hawthorn Woods, Libertyville, Long Grove, Round Lake, Round Lake Park, and Wauconda.
 For more information about getting a library card or to see if you are in our district, click here.

 The idea for a library in Fremont Township was born on April 5, 1955, when the residents of Fremont Township voted to create a “Free Public Library”.
 On December 2, 1955, the Fremont Township Public Library opened for business in a rented storefront located at the corner of Lake Street and Park Avenue in the village of Mundelein with a collection of approximately 6,000 items.
 The library was open from 2 pm-5 pm, Monday through Saturday, and library service was provided by one librarian, Miriam Peaco, and a group of volunteers.

 1964: A used bookmobile is purchased to provide service to residents living outside the village of Mundelein.